ericbutz/developer-portal/app/resources/dwolla-plaid-integration.md

 ---
 # Plaid Integration

+## Plaid Auth for account authentication in seconds

 Dwolla and Plaid are collaborating to offer [Dwolla customers](https://www.dwolla.com/platform) a solution that enables Customers to quickly and securely verify bank account ownership.

+Using [Plaid Link](https://plaid.com/docs/#creating-items-with-plaid-link), your users verify their accounts in seconds by simply inputting their banking credentials in Plaid’s front-end module.
+Plaid’s mobile-friendly module handles input validation, error handling, and multi-factor authentication, providing a seamless experience that converts more users for your business.

-Using [Plaid Link](https://plaid.com/docs/#creating-items-with-plaid-link), your Customers will authenticate information with their financial institution through Plaid, and select the bank or credit union account they wish to use for initiating bank transfers.
+Your Customers will authenticate information with their financial institution through Plaid, and select the bank or credit union account they wish to use for initiating bank transfers.
 Behind the scenes, you’ll receive a unique token from Plaid that will be used to [create a funding source for a Customer](https://docsv2.dwolla.com/#create-a-funding-source-for-a-customer) via the Dwolla API.
 The Dwolla and Plaid partnership offers an elegantly designed and secure way for our joint Customers to verify account ownership with access tokens, removing sensitive financial information from the transaction stream.

-In this article we’ll cover the steps involved with obtaining a plaidToken, which will be sent to the Dwolla API in exchange for a funding source URL, used to identify a bank for a Dwolla API Customer.
-To test the integration in the Sandbox, you’ll use your Plaid [Sandbox Credentials](https://dashboard.plaid.com/signup) along with your Dwolla [Sandbox Credentials](https://developers.dwolla.com/guides/sandbox-setup/).
+In this article we’ll cover the steps involved with obtaining a `plaidToken`, which will be sent to the Dwolla API in exchange for a funding source URL, used to identify a bank for a Dwolla API Customer.
+To test the integration in the Sandbox, you’ll use your [Plaid Sandbox Credentials](https://dashboard.plaid.com/signup) along with your [Dwolla Sandbox Credentials](https://developers.dwolla.com/guides/sandbox-setup/).

 ### Quick overview